Ways to Give

 One of the easiest ways to join the Cornerstone Society is to designate Marshall School as a beneficiary in your will.
 If your will is already written, you may add the school as a beneficiary by instructing your attorney to include a codicil (an amendment) to your bequest intentions.
 Wills and codicils typically include language such as:

-"I give and bequeath to The Trustees of Marshall School of Duluth, MN, (the sum of ____ dollars) or (all the rest, residue and remainder of my estate) to be used for the general purposes of the school at the direction of its Board of Trustees."
+"I give and bequeath to Marshall School of Duluth, MN, (the sum of ____ dollars) or (all the rest, residue and remainder of my estate) to be used for the general purposes of the school at the direction of its Board of Trustees."

 Gifts of retirement plan assets may be particularly appealing because these assets are often subjected to several taxes: (1) federal income tax; (2) federal estate tax [upon your and your spouse's death], and (3) state income and estate taxes.
 This can generate leaving only 25 cents on the dollar available for one's heirs.
 There are several ways to give these retirement assets to Marshall School: (a) name Marshall School as the primary or secondary beneficiary of your plan by contacting your plan administrator and completing a new beneficiary form; (b) take structured withdrawals from your plan, beginning at age 59 ½ or 70 ½ and make outright gifts to the school that generate an offsetting charitable deduction; and (c) set up a Charitable Remainder Trust in your will into which you transfer any residual in your retirement plan at your death, naming your surviving spouse or children as income beneficiaries for life or a term of years and Marshall School as the charitable remainderman.
 Marshall School, under any of these arrangements, will receive a full dollar for every dollar remaining in your retirement account.